Happen to be looking for the best RV battery for boondocking/dry camping? Well, if so, you are in the right place.

 The downsides of lithium-ion batteries are:

 - The priciest up-front.
-However, inexpensive in the long run, given the high number of cycles.
+However, it is inexpensive in the long run, given the many cycles.

 - Some lithium-ion formulations are thermally unstable and pose a fire hazard.